haydonryan/epub2audiobook/README.md

 Files are optimized for use in [audiobookshelf](https://www.audiobookshelf.org/)

 ## Supported Text to Speech tools
-Currently the only TTS system that is tested is [PiperTTS](https://github.com/rhasspy/piper).
+Have tested this with TTS systems [PiperTTS](https://github.com/rhasspy/piper) and [Chatterbox-TTS](https://github.com/resemble-ai/chatterbox).
 As you need to run this program manually yourself you can use any other local systems.
+Piper is pretty unintensive on resources, but chatterbox-TTS allows you to clone whatever voice you want, is generally much better quality and is generally my preferred TTS system for 2025.

 If you're looking for an all in one that will send the text to Azure TTS and OpenAI TTS check out [https://github.com/p0n1/epub_to_audiobook](https://github.com/p0n1/epub_to_audiobook).